-C# GC.Collect Examples: CollectionCount, GetTotalMemoryThis C# example program demonstrates the GC.Collect method.
-It forces a garbage collection.
+C# GC.Collect Examples: CollectionCount, GetTotalMemoryUse the GC.Collect method to force a garbage collection.
+Measure memory usage.

 Tip: You can see that memory returns to its low level after the garbage collection.